fmaussion/salem/docs/index.rst

 .. warning::

-    Salem is at a very early development stage and is more a proof of feasibility than a library for "everything you'll ever have to do with geoscientific data".
+    Salem is at an early development stage and is more a proof of feasibility than a library for "everything you'll ever have to do with geoscientific data".
 There are plenty of more mature tools out there (see :ref:`faqtools`).
 Salem basically reinvents the wheel, but in the way I